 It’s the simple life full of family, fun, and a whole bunch of Wal-Marts.
 When I traveled as a kid, people from other states or countries asked if I owned any shoes or hung out in Wal-Mart parking lots for fun…both of which were questionable at the time because I still love being barefoot to this day, and I probably did hang out in Sam Walton’s parking lots a time or two.

 People’s perception of places is so funny.
 You never know until you go, and that, in a nutshell, is one of the reasons I love to travel.
 But this is home.
 Arkansas carries a southern comfort that wraps me up in layers of sweet relaxation, strong accents, and even stronger humidity.
 I thrive in that heat and, thus, shiver in the L.A. coastal summers.
 With seven national parks, 50 state parks, 600,000 acres of lakes, and 9,700 miles of streams and rivers, there is so much to explore.
 I recently took a road trip through this great state, the preferred way to travel in 2020!

-I didn’t know a ton about the capital of AR (not AK) until my parents moved here from Fort Smith a few years ago.
-I have a lot of respect for this little city along the Arkansas River!
+I didn’t know a ton about the capital of AR (not AK) until my parents moved here from Fort Smith back in 2015, and now I call myself a resident!
+I have a lot of respect for this little city along the Arkansas River.
 With a population of around 200,000, it’s the largest city in the state with a lot to do.